PV Holidays_summer

 Genets are rarely seen, being nocturnal.
 They tend to sleep in holes in trees, hollows etc during the day, and their camouflaged coat means you are very unlikely to come across one.

-Return to Wildlife of France or explore the places in the Pyrenees where you might see a genet.
+Explore the places in the Pyrenees where you might see a genet.